 One walk a day is the minimum required for your dog to stay relatively healthy and happy.
 This walk could last from 30 minutes to 1.5 hours, depending on your dog’s and your own stamina.

 However, other factors affect how often you walk your dog.
-These include your dog’s energy level, the overall weather, conditions in the area where you take your dog out for walks, and even your health.
+These include your dog’s energy level, the overall weather (how cold is it), conditions in the area where you take your dog out for walks, and even your health.